Partner Terms of Appointment

 The Partner shall not make any alteration or addition to the design, construction or specification of the Products or Services without the prior written consent of Smoothwall, or use, in relation to the Products or Services, Smoothwall;

-(a) to the extent that the Products consist of or include software, the Partner shall, in all cases where it is able to do so, act as the Smoothwall’s agent to procure that End Users enter into software licences with respect to Products directly with Smoothwall;
+(a) to the extent that the Products consist of or include software, the Partner shall, in all cases where it is able to do so, act as the Smoothwall’s agent to procure that End Users enter into software licenses with respect to Products directly with Smoothwall;

 (b) the Partner shall, in all cases where it is able to do so, be required to make End Users aware of: